RickyCordero/recommender-system/README.md

 A collaborative filtering based web asset recommendation system.
 Using implicit user clickstream data, recommend the next best asset to be consumed to maximize user engagement on a website.

+## Motivation
+The goal of a top-of-the-funnel digital business-to-business marketing team is to maximize the number of forms submitted on the company website to help the business maximize sales leads.
+Each form is displayed on a page of its own and, when downloaded by a visitor, represents a unit of interest in purchasing a product in that business unit for that visitor.
+By serving more relevant forms to these visitors, we can increase visitor engagement on the website and increase the likelihood of a future sales lead.

+Using Adobe Analytics, our website analytics platform, we can track which forms are submitted by each user, the number of forms submitted by each user, and the cookie id of each user.
+We can use this data to create a system that learns the preferences of users based on their form submission history and recommends a form aligning best with the interest of a visitor.
+We achieve this with a technique called collaborative filtering which is described below.

+## Model

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.